AlexNanut/Heroku-test/README.md

 2. Click "Get Started" to open the note taker.
 3. Enter text into the 'title' and 'text' fields
 4. Click the save icon (top right) to save the note.
-5. Click the + icon (top right) to add another note.
+5. Click the + icon (on the top right) to add another note.

 ## Deployed Application Link: